 Cost of Building a Swimming Pool

-Once you’ve decided you want a pool, the biggest question you’ll probably have is, how much does it cost to build a swimming pool?
+Once you’ve decided you want a pool, the biggest question you’ll probably have is, how much does it cost to build a pool?
 The cost of building a swimming pool varies greatly, depending on numerous factors.
 First, you’ll see a major price difference between inground and above ground pools.
 In the Pacific Northwest, Inground swimming pools can start around $40,000 and go up; while a quality above ground pool can start around $15,000.
-The size, shape, building materials, and any additional design features also play a large part in the final price tag.
+The size, structure, building materials, and any additional design features also play a large part in the final price tag.
 Finally, don’t forget to account for permit requirements such as the need for an automatic pool cover or protective fencing.

 Start Your Pool Plan Early

-Pool construction and permitting takes time, so start your pool planning efforts several months in advance.
+The swimming pool construction process and permitting takes time, so start your pool planning efforts several months in advance.
 Due to weather constraints in the Pacific Northwest, the pool building season can be shorter compared to other areas of the United States.
 That said, reputable pool builders can book up fast.
 A good pool builder will walk you through the planning process which includes choosing a swimming pool design, mapping an appropriate location for your pool, and completing paperwork for required building permits.
 Initial planning can potentially take several weeks, which is one more reason to start planning as early as possible.